 The metal chair was bolted to the floor.
 A chain wrapped around my chest and lower body, securing me like a package.
-Strength ebbed away like a slow tide returning to sea.
-My naked body shivered from cold or fright.
-I focused on the latter.
-Left-arm unrestrained provided enough freedom for my hand to find the button that pumped drugs into my bloodstream, courtesy of an IV bag.
+My strength ebbed away like a slow tide returning to sea.
+Naked, I shivered from cold and fright, focusing on the latter.
+My left hand slightly restrained provided enough freedom to find the button that pumped drugs into my bloodstream, courtesy of an IV bag.

-Light flickering from an old cathode ray tube television set was the only illumination in the room.
+Light flickering from a 1950 cathode ray tube television was the only illumination in the room.
 I recognized the wooden console TV as a model I had when I was eight.
-A remote control and cable box sat on top of the finished wood relic.
+A leather-bound book sat on top of the oak wood relic.
 Old black and white cartoons with funny characters danced and sang on the screen.
 The volume was muted, but I could still hear the cartoon melodies in my head.
-As a poor child with no toys, I recalled drawing the crude animations for show and tell in school.
+I recalled drawing the same crude animations for show and tell in school.

-It dawned on me that I was in my old childhood home.
+It dawned on me that I was in my childhood home.
 My parents were long gone, but the house was still there.
-On the bad side of town, the real estate was condemned after a girl was held captive and killed inside.
-I was in a space with three white or maybe grey walls, a door, but no windows.
-This was the walk-in closet the teen was murdered in.
-My best friend used the fear I had as a child and built a horror story around it.
+On the bad side of town, the real estate was condemned after a teen girl was held captive and killed by my father.
+I remembered a room with gray walls splattered with blood and no windows.
+This was the walk-in closet the teen was murdered in, and the place my father left me for hours as punishment.
+My best friend used the fear I had as a child to write a horror story.

 It takes a lot of effort to murder a person with your bare hands.
-Up close, and very personal.
-I killed my friend in an act of revenge before I realized it was the book that caused me to act out.
+The act is up close, and very personal.
+I killed my friend in an act of revenge for writing the story before I realized it was the Book Of Death that caused me to act out.
 Just touching the hideous thing brought out murderousness.
 Filling a drum with cement, I threw the book in and sealed the lid.
 I rolled the damn thing off my boat, along with the lifeless body of my friend.
-I hoped they would never be found again.
-Whenever I died, the author of the next chapter would not know his time was due.
-The book could not be presented to him by a family member or his best friend.
-The stories would end with the book at the bottom of the sea.
+I hoped the destruction of the book and the death of my friend would stop the next chapter from being written.
+The author of the next chapter would not know their time was due.
+The book could not be presented to them because the last author was at the bottom of the river, ending the stories.
 At least, that’s what I thought.

-I could n’t continue to ignore the smell of the decomposing body in the room with me.
-My restraint prevents turning to the side to verify, but the peripheral vision was enough to confirm his identity.
-Also, it became clear that the cable box on top of the old TV was really another copy of the book, opened to my chapter.
+I could smell a decomposing body in the room with me.
+The restraints that held me prevented my turning to the side to verify, but my peripheral vision was enough to confirm it was my friend’s corpse.
+Also, it became clear that the novel on top of the TV was another copy of the Book Of Death, now opened to my chapter.

 I had not eaten in a few days, but the furry creatures roaming freely around the room didn’t have that problem.
-Feasting on my bound feet, I could do nothing but keep one hand on the button that sent me into a painless fog, or use that hand to cover the family jewels.
+Rats feasted on my bound feet.
+All I could do was keep one hand on the button that kept me in a painless fog while trying to protect the family jewels.
 I prayed the red-eyed devils would not have them as an appetizer.
-While dry heaving, and shaking violently, the rats lost their grip on my flesh for just a second.
+My body trembled, causing the vermin to lose their grip on my flesh for a few seconds.

-I screamed ‘GET OFF ME!’ in a commanding voice, which trailed off hapless, as I began to accept my fate.
-The vermin, smelling fear, continued tearing away flesh with abandon.
-Too weak to protect my legacy, I held the button down as the strongest of the mighty beasts dined on my testicles, the pain trumping the drug.
+I yelled “GET OFF ME!” in a threatening voice, which trailed off hapless.
+The wretched beasts, smelling fear, continued tearing away flesh with abandon.
+Too restrained to protect my legacy, I held the button down as the strongest of the mighty creatures dined on my testicles, the pain trumping the drug.
 I was not the author, it was not my script.
-This was the last story written, penned in human blood.
+But this was the last story written, penned in human blood.
 I guess that’s why I woke up here from the boat.
-The outcome could not be changed, once it was written in the book.
-That’s how I got the starring role in a horror story I could have written differently.
+The outcome could not be changed, once it was written in the Book Of Death.
+That’s how I got to be the main protagonist in a horror story I could have written differently.

 Copyright © 2018 Darnell Cureton.
 All Rights Reserved